-VIEW-EXISTS-P - Tests for the existence of a database view.
-Function view-exists-p name &key owner database => result name The name of the view as a string, symbol or SQL expression.
+VIEW-EXISTS-P -- Tests for the existence of a database view.

-owner A string, NIL or :all.
+view-exists-p name &key owner database => result

-result A Boolean.
+name The name of the view as a string, symbol or SQL expression. owner A string, NIL or :all. database A database object which defaults to default-database. result A Boolean.